allegro/blog/_posts/2024-01-22-couchbase-expired-docs-tunning.md

 ---
 layout: post
-title: "Don’t bother it is only a little expired"
+title: "Don’t bother: it is only a little expired"
 author: tomasz.ziolkowski
 tags: [tech, couchbase, replication, performance bottleneck, open source, ttl, metrics]
 ---

-This story revolves around our efforts to address issues reported by our customers regarding inconsistent listing views on our web application platform.
+This story show how we strive to fix issues reported by our customers regarding inconsistent listing views on our e-commerce platform.
-We approach this narrative in a top-down manner.
-Initially, we highlight the challenges faced by our customers, followed by presenting essential information on how views are personalized on our web application.
-We then delve into our internal architecture, showcasing its support for High Availability (HA) through the utilization of two data centers.
-Subsequently, you'll gain insight into why distributed NoSQL database _[Couchbase](https://www.couchbase.com/)_ is an excellent storage solution for such architecture.
+We will use a top-down manner to guide you through our story.
+At the beginning, we highlight the challenges faced by our customers, followed by presenting basic information on how views are personalized on our web application.
+We then delve deeper into our internal architecture, aiming to clarify how it supports High Availability (HA) by using two data centers.
+Finally, we advertise a little _[Couchbase](https://www.couchbase.com/)_, distributed NoSQL database, and explain why it is an excellent storage solution for such architecture.

-Later, we explain how the absence of adequate tools hindered us from uncovering the root cause of the problem and detail the adjustments we made in _Couchbase_ to overcome these challenges.
+Later, we explain how the absence of adequate tools hindered us from uncovering the root cause of the problem and detail the adjustments we made in Couchbase to overcome these challenges.
 What can you glean from our experience?
-Firstly, you might be inspired to consider _Couchbase_ as a storage solution in a multi-regional, active-active architecture.
-Secondly, you'll discover a tool that aids in monitoring _Couchbase_ behavior in a multi-region setting.
+Firstly, you might be inspired to consider Couchbase as a storage solution in a multi-regional, active-active architecture.
+Secondly, you'll discover a tool that aids in monitoring Couchbase behavior in a multi-region setting.
-Thirdly, we share some tips on manipulating settings in _Couchbase_.
+Thirdly, we share some tips on manipulating settings in Couchbase.
 Lastly, you'll be able to decipher the mysterious title of our story and understand a few technological abbreviations.